junglok/tem-docs/docs/transfer/globus.md

 ### 2. A remote Globus collection to transfer to/from

-   - Typically an institutional (e.g., KISTI GSDC) collection on an HPC/HTC cluster or storage system.
+   - Typically an institutional (e.g., KISTI GSDC) collection on a data computing cluster or storage system.
-   - KISTI GSDC collection name for TEM : **TEM_Collection@KISTI-GSDC**
+   - KISTI GSDC collection name for TEM : `**TEM_Collection@KISTI-GSDC**`

 ### 3. Permissions on your own computer